 - Shoppers' Run to Sussex Inlet Main Street or alternatively you can provide us with your shopping list and one of our friendly staff will do your shopping for you.

-- If you require transportation to various medical appointments we are able to do this for you, at your own expense.
-The current cost is 35c per klm plus $28 per hour.
-(If you would like our friendly staff member to sit in with you on your medical appointment so you have a second person listening to the information the doctor gives you, we’re only too happy to do this for you.)
+- If you require transportation to various medical appointments we are able to do this for you, at your own expense (If you would like our friendly staff member to sit in with you on your medical appointment so you have a second person listening to the information the doctor gives you, we're only too happy to do this for you.)
+Contact administration for costs.

-- Bi-Monthly Residents’ Meetings so residents can have a say on how the Caring Centre is run.
+- Bi-Monthly Residents' Meetings so residents can have a say on how the Hostel is run.

-- Bi-Monthly Resident’s Food Committee so you can have a say on your diet and the menus our fantastic chefs cook for you.
+- Bi-Monthly Resident's Food Committee so you can have a say on your diet and the menus our fantastic cooks prepare for you.